matthewakrigg05/matthewakrigg05/README.md

 ---

 ## About Me
-I'm a Computer Science undergraduate working as a **full-time data scientist**, with a strong interest in **software development and building real-world applications**.
+I'm a Computer Science undergraduate working as a **full-time data scientist**, with a strong interest in software development and building real-world applications.

-I enjoy working across the full data workflow—from data collection and cleaning to analysis and insight generation—while continuously expanding into **software engineering and development-focused stacks**.
+I enjoy working across the full data workflow—from data collection and cleaning to analysis and insight generation—while continuously expanding into software engineering and development-focused stacks.

 - 📊 Working with data daily as part of my role
 - 💻 Expanding into software development and full-stack skills
 - 🧠 Interests: technology, psychology, productivity

-- ⚡ Constantly building projects and exploring new ideas
+Since recently completing university, I am getting back on top of my personal projects and building my own ideas.
+This is both for my own enjoyment, but also to enhance my skills and build more experience in development, analysis and modelling.
 ---

 ## Tech Stack